qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 > The time for training epoch is fixed to 14 mins.
 > The validation time can be (xtremely) long depending on your split.
 We would advise you to reduce the size of the validation set to 5/10%.
 You should not modify the max_len argument of the DataLoader because you want to keep the classes balanced.
 > Use `--debug` for code testing.
-> Adapt the different arguments of the command (--data-csv and --save-dir) depending on the dataset you want to train on.
+> Adapt the different arguments of the command (--data-csv and --save-dir) depending on the dataset you want to train and test on.

 ```bash
 python scripts/230401_Recon_AFT/train.py --data_csv data.csv --save_dir saved_model/230401_Recon_AFT --loss_func mse_loss --device cuda:0